liferay-design/liferay.design/src/markdown/lexicon/lexicon/index.md

 ---
-title: "Get Started"
+title: 'Get Started'
-description: "User experience design language."
+description: 'User experience design language.'
-layout: "guide"
+layout: 'guide'
-icon: "lexicon-site-about"
+icon: 'lexicon-site-about'
 order: 1
 ---

 ### Design language

 Lexicon is a design language that provides a common framework for building interfaces within the Liferay product ecosystem.
 It is a guide to foundations, components, patterns, and use cases that provide consistency and coherence to these products, and, ultimately, provides a satisfactory and unified experience to its users.

 Lexicon is a living project, evolving and adapting over time to new and rising technologies to meet the needs of the people.